 In conclusion, we have shown that increases in energy expenditure following a high fat diet- are mTORC1-dependent and that elevated energy expenditure caused by ablation of Tsc1 and thus constituent activation of skeletal muscle mTORC1, coincides with the upregulation of skeletal muscle-specific thermogenic mechanisms that involve the sarcolipin-driven futile cycling of Ca2+ through SERCA2.
-These findings support the hypothesis that activation of mTORC1 and its downstream targets, specifically in skeletal muscle, may play a role in nutrient-dependent thermogenesis.
+These findings support the hypothesis that activation of mTORC1 and its downstream targets, specifically in skeletal muscle, may play a role in nutrient-dependent thermogenesis, and point to a role of mTORC1 in stimulating thermogenesis in response to caloric overload.
 Future studies will identify whether targeting Ca2+ cycling through mTORC1 activation in skeletal muscle might be an effective target for weight loss interventions.

 Acknowledgements